-He had helped Elden Benge develop new models and then in the mid-1970s he consulted with F.E.
+In the 1950s and 1960s, he had helped his friend Elden Benge develop new models and then in the mid-1970s he consulted with F.E.
 Olds as well.
 For Olds he helped design a new professional line of trumpets in Eb, C and Bb as well as this flugelhorn.
+Irv’ prototype Bb trumpet is shown in the last photo.
 Along with his treasured Benge Bb trumpet, these were the instruments that he performed on after that time.

 The significance of the turtles engraved on this bell is simply that Irv would collect objects shaped like turtles when ever he traveled and came across them.
 The name: "Big Irv" described neither stature nor ego, but rather the regard with which he was held by colleagues and friends.
 Irving Bush was a very quite man that was universally respected and loved.
 I was very grateful that Marilyn Bush included Irv's personal mouthpieces and his leather gig bag when I purchased this instrument.